WIPP Recovery Plan

 The AIB report on the February 14 radiological event is being issued in two phases.
 Phase I focuses on the release of radioactive material from the underground to the environment and the follow-on response to the release.
 The Phase I AIB Report was released April 24.
 To view the report, click on the following link.

 - Accident Investigation Report on February 14 Radiological Event (Phase 1)

 The Phase 2 report will be focused on determining the direct cause of the release of the material.
 A release date is yet to be determined.

 Other Plans and Submittals

-On Friday, May 30, 2014, the Department of Energy and Nuclear Waste Partnership submitted their WIPP Nitrate Salt Bearing Waste Container Isolation Plan to the New Mexico Environment Department as required by Administrative Order 05-20001.
-To view this report, click on the following links:
+On May 30, 2014, the Department of Energy and Nuclear Waste Partnership submitted the WIPP Nitrate Salt Bearing Waste Container Isolation Plan to the New Mexico Environment Department, as required by Administrative Order 05-20001.
+To view this report, click on the following links.